FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Randomness.md

     require(msg.value > 0, "You need to send some FHE");
     require(userAmount[msg.sender] == 0, "Already playing")

-    // Store the amount played and the outcome userAmount[msg.sender] = msg.value;
+    // Store the amount played and the outcome to be revealed later userData[msg.sender] = UserData({
-    userData[msg.sender] = UserData({
         amount: msg.value,
         outcome: FHE.randomEuint8(),